avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 :diffLim: max/min of chosen resType displayed in difference plot
 :interpMethod: interpolation method used to project the a point on the input raster (chose between 'nearest' and 'bilinear')
 :distance: re-sampling distance.
 The given avalanche path is re-sampled with a 10m (default) step.
+:dsMin: float.
+Threshold distance [m].
+When looking for the beta point make sure at least dsMin meters after the beta point also have an angle bellow 10° (dsMin=30m as default).

 :anaMod: computational module used to perform ava simulations
 :comModules: two computational modules used to perform ava simulations in order to compare the results
 :plotFigure: plot figures; default False